chao-tic/chao-tic.github.io/_drafts/tls.markdown

 After the execution, the register EAX contains the value of `main_tls_var`.

-On x86-64, user land programs (Ring 3) can retrieve FS and GS, but they are not allowed to change the addresses stored in FS and GS.
-It's typically the operating systems' job to provide facility to manipulate them indirectly.
+On x86-64, user land programs ([Ring 3](https://en.wikipedia.org/wiki/Protection_ring)) can retrieve FS and GS, but they are not allowed to change the addresses stored in FS and GS.
+It's typically the operating systems' job (Ring 1) to provide facility to manipulate them indirectly.

-On the Linux kernel, the address stored at FS is managed by a [Model Specific Register](https://en.wikipedia.org/wiki/Model-specific_register) called [`MSR_FS_BASE`](https://elixir.bootlin.com/linux/v4.18.20/source/arch/x86/include/asm/msr-index.h#L18)[^gdt].
+On the x86-64 kernel, the address stored at FS is managed by a [Model Specific Register](https://en.wikipedia.org/wiki/Model-specific_register) (MSR) called [`MSR_FS_BASE`](https://elixir.bootlin.com/linux/v4.18.20/source/arch/x86/include/asm/msr-index.h#L18)[^gdt].
 The kernel provides a syscall [`arch_prctl`](https://elixir.bootlin.com/linux/v4.18.20/source/arch/x86/kernel/process_64.c#L627) with which user land programs can use to change FS and GS for the currently running thread.

-It can also be seen that when the kernel does [context switch](https://elixir.bootlin.com/linux/v4.18.20/source/arch/x86/kernel/process_64.c#L418), the switch code [loads](https://elixir.bootlin.com/linux/v4.18.20/source/arch/x86/kernel/process_64.c#L476) the next task's FS to the [CPU](https://elixir.bootlin.com/linux/v4.18.20/source/arch/x86/kernel/process_64.c#L277).
+Digging around a bit more, it can also be seen that when the kernel does [context switch](https://elixir.bootlin.com/linux/v4.18.20/source/arch/x86/kernel/process_64.c#L418), the switch code [loads](https://elixir.bootlin.com/linux/v4.18.20/source/arch/x86/kernel/process_64.c#L476) the next task's FS to the [CPU's MSR](https://elixir.bootlin.com/linux/v4.18.20/source/arch/x86/kernel/process_64.c#L277).
+Confirming that whatever FS points to is on a per thread/task basis.

 Based on what we've known so far, we may have this hypothesis that the runtime must be using some form of FS manipulation routine (such as `arch_prctl`) to bind the TLS to the current thread.
 And the kernel keeps track of this binding by swap in the right FS value when doing context switch.